Read landing page reports

 - Clicks, cost, conversions, CVR, and CPA for each destination.

-- Campaign or ad group context when it is available.
+- Campaign or ad group context when it's available.

 - Keyword, device, or source breakdowns only when they explain the result.